opentracing/opentracing-java/README.md

         @Override
         public void run() {

-            // STEP 3 ABOVE: reactivate the Handle in the calback. try (ActiveSpan.Continuation callbackHandle = cont.activate()) {
+            // STEP 3 ABOVE: use the Continuation to reactivate the Span in the callback. try (ActiveSpan activeSpan = cont.activate()) {
                 ...
             }
         }